Sebstrone/Sebstrone/README.md

 Need more traffic?
 No, you need better traffic.
 Need more conversions?
 No, you need to get out of their way.

 Our intention from above points is to have a better and more productive relationship with your web design company… and how this relationship turns into lots of money, contacts, awareness, whatever the goal might be.
-Sebstrone is an award-winning professional website design company in Kansas city that focuses on lead generation and website design company in Houston to grow your business online.
+Sebstrone is an award-winning professional <a href="https://www.sebstrone.com/website-design-company-in-kansas-city-texas">website design company in kansas City</a> that focuses on lead generation and website design company in Houston to grow your business online.

 If you want to know the website’s story of success, so what you need from your website design vendor, Here are some possibilities: